 Pull/ Push Delivery

 When students sign up for college classroom courses, they are expected to show up in-person to their classes.
 Some classes mark student attendance whereas others don’t but since classroom courses are important for passing grades and usually have a per-credit-hour fee, most students attend their classroom courses diligently.

 With the online courses as well, most online learning platforms mark student progress and completion of the course modules.
-But online courses usually provide flexibility of scheduling as students can take online courses at any time of the day or night or on holidays.
+But online courses usually provide flexibility of time as students can take them at any time of the day or night or on holidays.
 Students can even have short study sessions on their smartphones in between their other busy activities.
 So online learning definitely provides more flexibility of time.